softindex/datakernel/examples/uikernel-integration/README.md

 #### 5. Open your favourite browser
 Open your browser and go to [localhost:8080](http://localhost:8080).
 You will see an editable users grid table with some pre-defined information.
-This grid supports searching by name, age and gender as well as ability to add new people.
+This grid supports searching by name, age and gender.
+You can also add new people.